grame-cncm/faustwebsite/_posts/2017-06-16-custom-memory-allocator.markdown

 More complex custom memory allocators can be developed by refining this **malloc_memory_manager** example, possibly defining real-time memory allocators...etc...
 The OWL architecture file already uses this new custom memory allocator model.

+This is a work in progress:

-Note that this model is still not supported yet beside the C++ backend (in particular in the Faust2 branch).
+ - in the Faust2 branch, this model is still not supported yet beside the C++ backend
+ - custom memory allocator is not yet supported is additional DSP classes (like the **mydsp_poly** defined in the achitecture/faust/dsp/poly-dsp.h header).